TabithaKO/TabithaKO/README.md

 In this project I assembled a robotic car kit and attached a Raspberry Pi camera at the head of the car.
 I trained an object detection model based on common household items.
 I wrote a python program to control the car based on the object detected in its path.
 This project inspired the most recent version of the [Data Science in Action summer camp](https://www.hsph.harvard.edu/biostatistics/machine-learning-for-self-driving-cars/).

+## Academic Research (Internships)
+###  Summer 2021 - Current : Custom FaceGAN
+I trained a cycleGAN using the StarGAN_V2 architecture.
+I trained the model on a custom dataset that comprised of faces of Black celebrities.
+The premise of this project was to train a cross domain style transfer model which can perform better on Black faces.
+This project is still ongoing hence the repository and data are still private.

+### Summer 2020 : Pose Estimation, Economo Lab, Boston University
+In this project I worked with Professor Economo to collect pose estimates of rodents in the lab using computer vision models DeepLabCut (DLC) and Animal Part Tracker (APT).
+We later used this pose measurements to prefict future position of the rodent using a timeseries model.
+More details about the project are [here](https://tabithako.github.io/UROP_Summer2020/).

+### Fall 2020 : Disease Diagnosis, Cai Lab, Harvard University
+In this project I trained machine learning models to classify patient records as indicators of certain diseases: Lung Cancer, Arthritis and Coronary Atery Disease.

+### Fall 2019 : Food Classification Betke Lab, Boston University
+In this proejct I worked as an undergraduate intern at the Betke lab under Mona Jalal (PhD).
+During this time I replicated experiements that had been performed in a previous version of the project that had [been published](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=tTXTO0oAAAAJ&citation_for_view=tTXTO0oAAAAJ:eQOLeE2rZwMC).
+The experiements involved trainining classifiers on Kenyan food images that had been scrapped off of Instagram.